cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/querying-basics.md

 </Aside>

+## Introspection

-How can you tell what data sets, metrics, dimensions, operators, and functions are available?
-One of the great features of a GraphQL API is that it offers "introspection": you can explore the graph (by making API calls) to see the available data sets, the fields and their types, and the operations you can perform. _GraphiQL_ users this functionality to provide a "Documentation Explorer" that you can use to understand the schema.
+One of the great features of a GraphQL API is that it offers "introspection"—you can explore the graph (by making API calls) to see the available data sets, the fields and their types, and the operations you can perform.

+_GraphiQL_ users this functionality to provide a "Documentation Explorer" that you can use to understand the schema.
 Click on the _Docs_ link on the right-hand side and then drill down starting with `Query` and proceeding to `viewer` and then `zone`.
 Introspection is also used to provide query auto-complete and syntax validation.

 ## Helpful Resources